nojronatron/data-structures-and-algorithms/java/datastructures/res/graphs/graphBusinessTrip-README.md

 Tests:

-- [ ] An empty graph returns null.
+- [X] An empty graph returns null.
-- [ ] An empty array of cities returns null.
+- [X] An empty array of cities returns null.
-- [ ] An array of one city returns null (you don't really want to purchase a circular flight, do you?).
+- [X] An array of one city returns ~~null (you don't really want to purchase a circular flight, do you?)~~ "Don't know which cities to check."

-...
+- [X] A graph with at least cities "Helena" and "Buffalo" included, and city list includes only "Helena" and "Buffalo", returns the cost "$150.00"

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

-The Graph utilizes built-in Java classes TrackingQueue<E> and ArrayList<T> to ensure bug-free operation in those structures.
+Utilized the existing methods in my graph class to find Vertices, and create a nondirected Graph.

+Leveraged HashMap capability to find a Vertex by hashed index to get adjacency list or determine adjacent Vertices.

+Utilize existing methods to get the Edges and the Cost of each Edge.

+With those existing generalized Edge, Vertex, and Graph methods, the remaining logic was ensuring clean, expected inputs, and develop a sensible test for adjacency that would also quickly return a value if found.

 ### Big O: Time